The most common reason for an employee showing up twice in employee listings is that the employee has multiple current appointment records.

 Select the relevant Menu Set and navigate to the area on the front end that shows the duplicate.

-Double click the Menu Item to explore the Processes, click on the padlock to unlock if necessary.
+Double-click the Menu Item to explore the Processes, and click on the padlock to unlock if necessary.

-Within the View area click Change, scroll to the right and take a note of description of this field list .
+Within the View area, click Change, scroll to the right, and take a note of the description of this field list.

 Click OK, then Apply.

-Refresh the front end and check to see if the listing reflects the changes and, if only 1 line of data applies, if so this confirms that this is not duplicate data but rather there is a field that contains unique data.
+Refresh the front end and check to see if the listing reflects the changes and if only one line of data applies, this confirms that this is not duplicate data but rather there is a field that contains unique data.
 Otherwise please raise a case with support.

-If you have confirmed that there is a unique filed in the data, you follow the steps from 1 to 5 and now click Edit Selected to manually adjust the listing.
+If you have confirmed that there is a unique field in the data, you follow the steps from 1 to 5, and now click Edit Selected to manually adjust the listing.